mayankpathak10299/mayankpathak10299/README.md

 -->

 ## **About Me😎**
-**Angular  • App Developer • Web Developer • Graphic Designer • Vite & React Js**
+<-- Angular  • App Developer • Web Developer • Graphic Designer • Vite & React Js -->

 - Hey there!
 I'm Mayank — a Software Development Engineer at Digit Insurance, with a strong focus on Frontend Development using Angular, and a flair for design and user experience.